dblock/code.dblock.org/_posts/2014/2014-03-02-your-first-cocoapod.markdown

 #### Continuous Integration

-There’s no excuse not to have tests or continuous integration for an open-source project.
+There's no excuse not to have tests or continuous integration for an open-source project.

 In XCode, open _Manage Schemes _and make the _Demo_ scheme shared.